jaehyeokoh/jaehyeokoh.github.io/projects/project1_LLM_controlled_robot.md

 <div class="media-grid-2">
   {% include project-media.html type="image" src="screw_failed.png" caption="Fig. 2  Output of Grounding DINO with the text query “screw”.
    The model incorrectly detects unrelated objects (e.g., a pen and a can) and assigns low confidence scores to the actual screw.
-   This illustrates its limitations in accurately identifying small or specific items, especially when multiple visually similar objects are present."}
+   This illustrates its limitations in accurately identifying small or specific items, especially when multiple visually similar objects are present." muted=true autoplay=true loop=true%}
   {% include project-media.html type="image" src="snack_failed.png" caption="Fig. 3  Output of Grounding DINO for the query “snack”.
-The model misclassifies a pen and a black box as snacks, demonstrating the weakness in semantic understanding and category precision."}
+The model misclassifies a pen and a black box as snacks, demonstrating the weakness in semantic understanding and category precision." muted=true autoplay=true loop=true%}
 </div>

 ### Perception - Basic Idea